Overview of Private Equity in the UK

 Things are not as bright as they seemed just 5 years ago.
 UK’s private equity market is wimping out in terms of investment deals.
 As a result, start-ups and small businesses have been finding it hard to expand their base and making their mark.

-In 2016, the number of equity investments has been curtailed by 18%, compared to the previous year.
+In 2016, the number of equity investmentsEquity InvestmentsEquity investment is the amount pooled in by the investors in the shares of the companies listed on the stock exchange for trading.
+The shareholders make gain from such holdings in the form of returns or increase in stock value. has been curtailed by 18% compared to the previous year.
 Compared to the 1460 deals in 2015, in 2016, the number of deals was just 1203.

-Even in 2014 as well, the investment deals in UK has been drastically reduced.
+Even in 2014 as well, the investment deals in the UK has been drastically reduced.
 Compared to the 1473 deals in 2013, in 2014, the investment deals which reached their fruition were just 1349.

-So, if you look to work and thrive in private equity market, London would be your go-to-city as of now.
+So, if you look to work and thrive in the private equity market, London would be your go-to-city as of now.

-Private Equity Services Offered in UK
+Private Equity Services Offered in the UK

-- Initial Public Offering (IPO): Private equity firms provide funds for private companies; but also for companies which want to go public.
+- Initial Public Offering (IPO): Private equity firms provide funds for private companies and companies that want to go public.
 And to go for an IPO is a hugely expensive task.
 Where would the money come from?
-Private Equity firms would be at your rescue.
-Along with funding for IPO, private equity firm also helps the company sell additional shares to the public.
+Private Equity firmsPrivate Equity FirmsPrivate equity firms are investment managers who invest in many corporations' private equities using various strategies such as leveraged buyouts, growth capital, and venture capital.
+The top private equity firms include Apollo Global Management LLC, Blackstone Group LP, Carlyle Group, and KKR & Company LP. would be at your rescue.
+Along with funding for IPO, private equity firm also sells additional shares to the public.

-Let’s now look at the list of top private equity firms as of June, 2016 –
+Let’s now look at the list of top private equity firms as of June 2016 –

 - CVC Capital Partners: CVC Capital Partners took the first spot and raised around 32.1 billion Euros.

-- Permira: On the third spot is Permira and it raised around 16.4 billion Euros.
+- Permira: On the third spot is Permira, and it raised around 16.4 billion Euros.

 - Pantheon: By raising around 13.1 billion Euros, Pantheon took the fifth spot.